theray1/SaGe-interface/README.md

 Clone the [project's repository](https://github.com/theray1)

-To install required node modules, please run :
+To install required node modules, once inside the project's directory, run :
 ### `npm i`

-inside the project's directory.

-Once this is done :
+When this is done :

 ### `npm start`

-This will start the web app.

 ## SaGe-engine